 What I love about this garlic bread is that it’s not completely soaked with butter.
 I’m all about tons of butter, yes, but sometimes people make garlic bread and there’s just way too much butter going on.

-As you can see in this picture, there’s a perfect, nice layer of butter and garlic sitting on top of the bread.
+Because as you can see in this picture there is a good layer of butter and garlic sitting on top of the bread.
 I’ll say just shy of halfway through the bread, maybe a third.

-That to me is perfect garlic bread.
-Now, how much the butter soaks into the bread will depend on what type of loaf you grab to make this recipe.
+That right there is a perfect piece of garlic bread.
+Exactly how much the butter soaks into the bread will depend on what type of loaf you grab to make this recipe.

-If you have a thinner ciabatta you might have a little more butter to bread ratio – but it’s all good.
+A thinner ciabatta bread might have a little more butter to bread ratio – but that’s all good.

 As long as you get those super crispy, toasted edges you really can’t go wrong with this garlic bread recipe!
 Fresh garlic, my friends, is a must.